Virtual Triggers

 Modes

-Virtual triggers can use one of the following modes:
+Virtual triggers can operate in one of the following modes:

-In change mode you can select any parameter.
-When the parameter changes or updates in any way the trigger is fired and simulate a button press (like Binary)
+In Change mode, you can select any parameter.
+When the parameter changes or updates, the trigger is fired, simulating a button press (similar to Binary mode).

 Analog: Simulate a fader move

-In Analog mode the selected parameter becomes an Analog Trigger (basically imitating a fader).
-Every time the value is changed a new Analog Value is sent to the defined Behavior
+In Analog mode, the selected parameter becomes an Analog Trigger (simulating a fader).
+Every time the value changes, a new Analog Value is sent to the defined Behavior.

 Schedule: Use a fixed time schedule to trigger something

-In Schedule mode you can configure a schedule of when your trigger will be executed using cron like syntax.
-Every time the specified time is reached the Virtual trigger will send a Binary trigger (basically a buttonpress) to the defined behavior
+In Schedule mode, you can configure a schedule for when your trigger will be executed using cron-like syntax.
+Every time the specified time is reached, the Virtual trigger sends a Binary trigger (simulating a button press) to the defined behavior.

-See below on how to configure the time format
+See below for how to configure the time format.

 HoldGroup

-Like many other things VirtualTriggers are an element of the tree.
-They are usually defined on a layer.
-To keep things simple we recommend to create VirtualTriggers on the configuration layer related to your panel.
-You can select it using the layer icon next to the Section Selector.
+Like many other elements, VirtualTriggers are part of the tree and are defined on a layer.
+To keep things simple, it is recommended to create VirtualTriggers on the base configuration layer of your configuration.
+You can select this using the layer icon next to the Section Selector.

-After creation click on the name to edit it.
-You will see this in you inspector:
+After creation, click on the name to edit it.
+You will see this in your inspector:

-When adding a virtual trigger you first need to select its mode using the dropdown
+- When adding a Virtual Trigger, first select its mode using the dropdown.

-Click on the Behavior to configure a Behavior that is used for the Virtual Trigger
+- Click on the Behavior to configure a behavior that will be used for the Virtual Trigger.

 Configuring 'Schedule' Virtual Triggers

-Schedule Virtual triggers use configuration format called Cron Cron is a Linux ppplication that schedules a command or script on servers to run automatically at a specified time and date.
+Schedule Virtual Triggers use a configuration format called Cron.
+Cron is a Linux application that schedules commands or scripts to run automatically at specified times and dates.

 * | * | * | * | * | * | |